 The N_f parameter is the frequency grid size, the number of points from 0 to f_max in the frequency domain that will be sampled. <i>3×2</i> N_f per-atom random numbers are required in the random force generation and there could be as many atoms as in the whole simulation that can migrate into every individual processor.
 A larger N_f provides a more accurate sampling of the spectrum while consumes more memory.
 With fixed f_max and <i>γ</i>, N_f should be big enough to converge the classical temperature <i>T</i><sup>cl</sup> as a function of target quantum bath temperature.
 Memory usage per processor could be from 10 to 100 Mbytes.

 Unlike the fix nvt command which performs Nose/Hoover thermostatting AND time integration, this fix does NOT perform time integration.
 It only modifies forces to a colored thermostat.
 Thus you must use a separate time integration fix, like fix nve or fix nph to actually update the velocities and positions of atoms (as shown in the examples).
 Likewise, this fix should not normally be used with other fixes or commands that also specify system temperatures , e.g. fix nvt and fix temp/rescale.

 Restart, fix_modify, output, run start/stop, minimizie info:

 No information about this fix is written to binary restart files.
 Because the state of the random number generator is not saved in restart files, this means you cannot do “exact” restarts with this fix.
 However, in a statistical sense, a restarted simulation should produce similar behaviors of the system.

 This fix is not invoked during energy minimization.

 This fix style is part of the USER-QTB package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.